BAD-QGIS-Plugin/BAD_V.2.0/README.md

+To install the Burned Area Detector plugin, download the ZIP file from the GitHub repository, unzip it, then in QGIS go to Plugins → Manage and Install Plugins → Install from ZIP, select the plugin folder, and click Install.

 ## 🔧 Key Features

 The BAD 2.0 plugin introduces major enhancements over the original version to streamline the workflow of burned area detection and validation.
 These include: